 Ed Carey, Director, Gallery 291, USA

-Elda Harrington, Director, Escuela Argentina de Fotografia, Argentina
+Elda Harrington, Owner, Escuela Argentina de Fotografia, Argentina

 Elena Firsova, Managing Editor, Foto&Video Magazine, Russia

-Elizabeth Johnson, Sr. Photo Editor at CNN Digital, USA
+Elizabeth Johnson, Sr. Photo Editor, CNN Digital, USA

 Francoise Callier, Program Coordinator, Angkor Photo Festival, France

-Frazier King, Member of Board and Exhibition Committee at Houston Center for Photography
+Frazier King, Member of Board and Exhibition Committee, Houston Center for Photography, USA

 Freddy Denaes, Publisher, Editions de l’Oeil, France